akhmadshin/akhmadshin/README.md

 * SCADA system for [Sheremetyevo airport](https://www.svo.aero/en/main)

-Created a highly scalable, interactive airport map that renders thousands of moving objects with consistently high performance even with disabled hardware acceleration.
+Led the development of a highly scalable, interactive airport map that renders thousands of moving objects with consistently high performance, even with disabled hardware acceleration.
 Wrote custom shaders to achieve better visualization of equipment status.
 Increased operator productivity by integrating predictive position updates for better tracking of moving objects.
 Engineered an intuitive, multi-layer system to navigate through complex, overlapping data.
 Reduced the number of calculations to a minimum and achieved stable performance even on the slowest devices.

 Stack: TypeScript, Three.js, React Three Fiber, React Router, Tanstack react-query, Tailwind CSS.

 * [S7 media](https://media.s7.ru/).

-Built that media platform from scratch to production.
-Took an active part in the discussion of the main business features of the product.
-Engineered a [solution](https://akhmadshin.dev/blog/optimistic-navigation-performance-illusion/) that significantly improved navigation speed, resulting in a 16.3% increase in user engagement and enhanced search engine rankings.
-Developed an intuitive, user-friendly article editor for website visitors, empowering them to create their own content (19.2% more posts from users).
+Built the media platform from scratch to production, taking an active part in the discussion of the main business features of the product.
+Engineered a solution that significantly improved navigation speed, resulting in a 16.3% increase in user engagement and enhanced search engine rankings.
+Developed an intuitive, user-friendly article editor for website visitors, empowering them to create their own content (19.2% more posts).
 Implemented a cross-platform application (≈60% of the codebase is shared), which significantly reduced development costs for both Android and iOS versions.

 Stack: TypeScript, Next.js, React Native, Tanstack react-query, Zustand, Tailwind CSS.

-**BaltInfoCom									          	   Oct.
-09.2017 – 09.2020**
+**BaltInfoCom									          	   	09.2017 – 09.2020**
 *Frontend developer*
 Enhanced data visualization by designing and implementing complex tables and interactive graphs, significantly improving data interpretation.
-Developed recursive forms for dynamic data entry,  .
-Engineered sophisticated web crawlers for efficient data collection, and reverse-engineered web applications to enhance crawler performance, bypass CAPTCHA restrictions, and ensure system stability.
+Developed recursive forms for dynamic data entry, streamlining user input processes.
+Engineered sophisticated web crawlers for efficient data collection.
+Reverse-engineered websites to bypass CAPTCHA restrictions and ensure web crawling stability.
 Stack: TypeScript, Knockout.js, Vue, Angular.js, ANTD.

 **CONTRIBUTIONS TO OPEN SOURCE**